umangsbhatt/umangsbhatt.github.io/research/index.md

 ---

 My interests broadly lie in the fields of machine learning, Bayesian statistics, and artificial intelligence.
-I am deeply interested in developing productive human-AI teams where humans are provide explanations for model behavior and are made aware of model uncertainty.
+I am interested in developing productive human-AI teams where humans are provide explanations for model behavior and are made aware of model uncertainty.

 ### Conference Publications (Refereed and Archived)